1medium( 170g/ .60z) brown onionfinely chopped. Yields 1¼ cups

 Serve warm with good quality tomato ketchup or a little English mustard.

-Quantity - One roll of puff pastry will yield 16 sausage rolls.
+Quantity - One sheet of puff pastry will yield 16 sausage rolls.
 Two rolls will yield 32.
-The filling listed is enough to fill two rolls of pastry.
+The filling listed is enough to fill two sheets of pastry.
 You can easily halve the quantities listed to make 16.

 Pastry - All-butter puff pastry will give you the best results, I have also made this with non-butter pastry and the results were very good too.
 Each sheet of pre-rolled pastry measured in at 12" x 10" (30cm x 25cm) once rolled out.
 Each sheet weighs approx 320g.
 I used two of these.
 Each sheet is then cut into two before being filled.
 So you should have four rectangles.